-All dancers new to The Ballroom Dance Center are invited to take a complimentary orientation with our owner, Emilie Tobias, who opened the studio over 31 years ago!
+All dancers new to The Ballroom Dance Center are invited to take a complimentary orientation with our owner, Emilie Tobias, who opened in 1992!
 Emilie wants to personally meet and welcome everyone who dances at the BDC and discuss dance opportunities at The Ballroom Dance Center.
 During the orientation, she will address the building blocks of learning to dance with a partner as well as practical matters such as scheduling, pricing, and planning,

 The ideal way to learn combines private lessons, group lessons, parties, and practice.
 Each learning format offers different benefits.
 Private lessons are geared toward each person’s interests and learning style; group lessons offer fellowship and affordability for all; parties provide a chance to dance in the “wild” or in other words, a real social setting; and finally, practice.
 Practice, usually within 24 hours of a lesson, reinforces mental and muscle memory.